 Shri Kumar Sharma

 Shri also works as a Physics and Chemistry teacher.

-Matt now works as a Research Fellow at Auckland University's Faculty of Medical and Health Sciences.
-He also has a PhD in the philosophy of developmental psychology entitled 'Culture's Chisel of Agency'.
+Matt now works as a Lecturer at Auckland University's Faculty of Medical and Health Sciences.

 My primary academic interests lie in the field of logic.
 I particularly enjoy thinking about, and working with, modal logics.
 For me, this involves considering philosophical issues (those arising in the area often referred to as the 'metaphysics of modality', for example) as well as mathematical ones.
 My PhD was concerned with quantification in modal logic.

 When I am not in my office, I can most often be found at the beach or playing basketball.